Best Order Block Indicator for TradingView: How to Find One That Works (2026)

 Step 3: Confirm at the Zone

-- A fair value gap forming within or near the block
+- A fair value gap forming within or near it

 - A candlestick reversal pattern at the zone edge